tempestdx/cli/README.md

 tempest app init <name>
 ```

-For more information on how to use the Tempest CLI, check out the
+For more information on how to use the Tempest CLI, see our
 [Quick Start][quick-start] guide.

 ## Documentation

-For documentation on all available commands, check out the
+For documentation on all available commands, see our
 [CLI documentation][cli-docs].

-For details on all the functionality in this client, see the
+For details on all the functionality in this client, see our
 [Go documentation][goref].

 ## Support

-New features and bug fixes are released on the latest major version of the
+New features and bug fixes are released on the latest version of the Tempest CLI
-Tempest CLI client library.
-If you are on an older major version, we recommend
+client.
+If you're using an older major version, we recommend updating to the
-that you upgrade to the latest in order to use the new features and bug fixes
+latest version to access new features, benefit from recent bug fixes, and ensure
-including those for security vulnerabilities.
-Older major versions of the
+you have the latest security patches.
+Older major versions of the client will
-package will continue to be available for use, but will not be receiving any
+continue to be available for use, but will not be receive any further updates.
-updates.

 ## Development